Table of Contents

 Staging Your Home For Sale With Neutral Colors

-“Paint Your Home in Neutrals” … Good advice for staging your home for sale.
-What is a neutral color palette in home staging?
+“Paint Your Home in Neutrals” … Good advice when staging your home for sale.
+What is a neutral color palette when it comes to getting your home ready to sell?
 Before you get a mental picture of your entire home painted like the desert sand, consider the idea that “neutral” isn’t limited to white and beige.

 A Neutral Color Palette in Home Staging

 Using neutrals can mean more than white and beige, there are many subtle colors that can enhance the look of a room, and thereby enhance the buyers experience.
 Rich neutral hues can include many tinted soft colors, like these Benjamen Moore colors:

 A tinted neutral can add to the feel of a room in changing light.
 When deciding on a color, be sure to test a small square and watch how the color changes throughout the day with the changing light.